Choosing to use dividends to pay your policy premiums.

-- you could take a policy loan or increase a loan
+- You take a policy loan or increase a loan.

-- you could add a policy rider or supplementary benefit
+- You add a policy rider or supplementary benefit.

-- if you increase the amount of your coverage
+- You increase the amount of your coverage.

-- you could change the ownership or assign your policy
+- You change the ownership or assign your policy.

 On the other hand, if New York Life were to take any of the following actions, it could also cause your policy to “come off POP”:

-- the Company could decrease the current dividend scale
+- The Company decreases the current dividend scale.

-- the Company could decrease the interest rate it credits on dividends left on deposit
+- The Company decreases the interest rate it credits on dividends left on deposit.

-- the Company could increase the policy’s variable loan interest rate, which would increase the amount of loan interest due each year, if there is an outstanding policy loan
+- The Company increases the policy’s variable loan interest rate, which would increase the amount of loan interest due each year, if there is an outstanding policy loan.

 In a word, the POP or PPOP arrangement ceases when the policy experiences a dividend shortfall.
 It does not matter whether this shortfall is caused by certain actions of the policyowner—perhaps a new policy loan or an increase in scheduled premiums—or by certain actions of New York Life—perhaps a reduction in the current dividend scale.
 Dividends paid on permanent life insurance are not guaranteed.
 And because dividends are not guaranteed, neither is the POP or PPOP arrangement.